Duration & Fees

 This morning the trip will continue on to Dar es Salaam, travelling through lush scenery and palm trees as the Indian Ocean is approached.
 To-day's drive time is extended due to the heavier amount of traffic heading into the city, but the sights and sounds of Dar's vibrant outer suburbs are sure to keep everyone entertained, with their colourful shop-fronts and humorous catch phrases.
 On arrival in Dar es Salaam a lovely seaside campsite will be reached and preparations will start for the departure to Zanzibar the next day.

-DAYS 21: Dar es Salaam to Zanzibar (OPTIONAL) (B)
+DAYS 21: Dar es Salaam to Zanzibar (B)

-Taking the ferry from Dar es Salaam to the "Spice Island" where there is the option to spend the next three nights.
+Taking the ferry from Dar es Salaam to the "Spice Island" where the next three nights will be spent.
 Zanzibar is steeped in history and was one of the major starting points for most East African explorers in their quest for new lands.
 New passengers may join the trip here to replace those leaving at the end of the excursion to Zanzibar.

 PLEASE NOTE: New legislation prohibits the taking of photographs during the Zanzibar ferry ride.
 Spot fines can be issued if legislation is not obeyed.